Mr. Rogers AP Physics C Study Guide: AP Physics C Mechanics 1st Semester Exam

 • The right side is negative since U must decrease as the object falls toward the planet

 d = rq q is the angular displacement in radians.
-Remember, there are 2p radians in a circle or in one revolution.
+There are 2p radians in a circle or in one revolution.

 w = at + wo